kalisio/geokoder/README.md

 **Kano geocoder service**

-**geokoder** is a service that let you perform forward and inverse geocoding in various source.
+**geokoder** is a service that let you perform forward and reverse geocoding in various sources.

 ## API

 ### /healthcheck (GET)

-Check for the health of the service
+Check for the health of the service, returns a json object with the name of the service (geokoder) and it's version number.

+### /capabilities (GET)

+Returns the list of available geocoding sources, as an array.

+### /forward?q=searchString&sources=filterPattern (GET)

+Performs forward geocoding.
+Requires at least the `q` parameter which is the string that'll be searched in the geocoding sources.
+The query supports an optional `sources` allowing users to only perform geocoding in matching sources.
+The source matching is based on [minimatch](https://github.com/isaacs/minimatch#minimatch).

+The query returns the list of matching features, as an array.
+Each feature is given a relevance score, and the returned array is sorted based on this value.
+The service also add to each feature and additional `geokoder` object containing the following fields:
+  - `source` specifies in which source this feature was found
+  - `match` indicates which string value was used to compute relevance score
+  - `matchProp` indicates which feature property was used to to compute relevance score
+  - `score` is the computed relevance score

+### /reverse?lat=latValue&lon=lonValue (GET)

+Performs reverse geocoding at the given point.

 ## Configuring